MrMikey59/Lookup-Tables/Size.md

 | pc  | pica  | Absolute  | 12 points (1/6 inch) |
 | px  | pixel  | Absolute  | One dot on the screen |

+**NOTE**: Avoid PT & PC in Web Development, as they are designed for print.
+Alos, avoid in, cm & mm as they are too larger for the control required in your browser.

 ### Absolute Size Values
 | Size Abbreviation  | Meaning  | Type | Explanation |
 | ----  | ----  | ---- | ---- |